Our Adult Learning centres are COVID-19 secure

 All visitors must sanitise their hands when they come into the building and regularly during their visit.
 Additional hand sanitiser stations have been positioned at key areas throughout the centre.

-Please arrive no more than 5 minutes early for your class to avoid queues and follow the social distancing rules while you're waiting.
+Please arrive no more than 5 minutes early for your class to avoid queues.
 If you know the room your class is being held in, you should go directly to the classroom.
 Reception staff can direct you if you are unsure of the location of your classroom.
 We've installed plastic screens at our reception desks to protect you and our staff.
 To support NHS Test and Trace we have QR codes for the NHS COVID-19 app displayed in all our building entrances - please ensure you scan the QR code when you arrive onsite.

 At the end of your class please follow the exit signage and leave the centre as quickly as possible.

 To aid ventilation in classrooms and across the centre, windows and doors will need to remain open, whilst still adhering to fire regulations.
 You may wish to wear additional layers to compensate for this.
 You may also find that the layout of classrooms has changed or that some items have been removed to create a bigger teaching space.

 Shared equipment, what's happening about learning resources and specialist equipment?

 Please reduce the amount of contact you have with any shared equipment, whether this is learning resources or specialist equipment.
 We ask for your cooperation in making sure that your workstation and all shared equipment is wiped down after use.
 Disinfectant wipes will be available in each classroom so you can clean shared equipment before and after use and please dispose of these in the lidded bins provided.

 Face Coverings, Do I need to wear one and will staff be wearing one?